Models of protein production along the cell cycle: an investigation of possible sources of noise

-\item [Impact of volume evolution on reaction rates] The volume growth has also another impact on the protein production as it tends to slow down the reaction rates by diminishing the reactant concentrations in the law of mass action.
-It will have important consequences as we will explicitly represent RNA-polymerases and ribosomes (see below), and the volume growth will impact their respective concentrations and hence on the global protein production rate.
+\item Impact of volume evolution on reaction rates.
+Volume growth also has another impact on protein production, as it tends to slow down the reaction rates by diminishing the reactant concentrations in the law of mass action.
+This will have important consequences, as we will explicitly represent RNA-polymerases and ribosomes (see below), and the volume growth will impact their respective concentrations and thus global protein production rate.